 Are you looking for Innovative Islamic toys for your children?
 Today I am reviewing My Salah Mat – an Interactive prayer rug for children that we have fallen in love with.
 I’d like to talk about how it is helping my children LOVE to pray Salah even without reminding them!

-As Ramadan comes nearer, mothers are looking for printable Ramadan activities to do with their children.
-Here is a Ramadan Activities Printable Coloring Bundle that I created just for you!
+As Ramadan comes nearer, whether you are a mom or a teacher, I have some Ramadan traditions from my childhood that I want to share.
+Here is a Ramadan Activities Printable Coloring and Crafts Bundle that I created just for you!

 Dear Muslim Mom to Daughters, I have a book to share with you: Muslim Girl Growing Up: A guide to Puberty by Natalia Nabil.
 If you have an adolescent daughter in the age group of 9-14 year, I am sure you are wondering how to initiate the conversation about Aunt Flo.
 Introducing this awesome book: